 Then there is the racial aspect.
 Black Americans are arrested for marijuana possession at almost four times the rate of their white counterparts despite using the herb at roughly the same rates.
 Latinos are also disproportionately targeted.
 In New York, weed possession arrests fell by over 30% from 2014 to 2016.
 However, 86% of these arrests were of Latinos and black people.

 It seems preposterous that law enforcement continues to waste precious time and resources to ruin people’s lives, and it is high time that people convicted of minor cannabis crimes have them stricken from their criminal record.

 We’re happy to say that the answer is ‘quite a few’.

-In June 2019, JB Pritzker, the Governor of Illinois, signed HB 1438, which made cannabis legal in the state for adults aged 21+.
-Well, it will be legal from January 1, 2020!
+In June 2019, JB Pritzker, the Governor of Illinois, signed HB 1438, which made cannabis legal in the state for adults aged 21+, starting from January 1, 2020.
 Even more importantly, perhaps, the Cannabis Regulation and Tax Act has made provisions to grant clemency to individuals convicted of possessing up to 30 grams of weed.